nlicalzi/launch_school/ls202_html_and_css/lesson_1.md

   * A stylesheet that attempts to standardize HTML elements across web browsers, removing sizing/margins/padding/additional styles.
 Imported at the top of the stylesheets list, so that changes are upstream of subsequent stylesheets.
   * Ex. https://meyerweb.com/eric/tools/css/reset/

+* **(HTML) Semantics**
+  * The practice of giving content on the page meaning and structure by using the proper element.
+  * Semantic code describes the *value* of content on a page, regardless of the style or appearance of that content.
+* **Headings**
+  * Block-level elements that exist in six different rankings, from `<h1>` to `<h6>`.
+  * Help to break up content and establish hierarchy, acting as key identifiers for users reading a page.
+  * Also help search engines to index and determine the content on a page.
+*